 The Average Net Price After Gift Aid (I’ll refer to as net price from now on) is the average amount freshman paid after deducting all gift aid including grants and scholarships.
 It does not include loans or work-study.
 When net price is broken down by income, it only includes students who received some form of federal financial aid, including federal student loans.
 This means the net price calculations by family income doesn’t include students who pay full-price or received only merit scholarships from the institution.

-In general, the school itself is the largest provider of gift aid, grants and scholarships, rather than any other outside sources.
+In general, the college itself is the largest provider of gift aid, grants and scholarships, rather than any other outside sources.
 Since student loans are not included, looking at the average net price after gift aid gives a general idea of the generosity of the institution.

-Of course, any individual could receive a substantially different amount than the average, but that’s the nature of averages.
+Remember, any individual could receive a substantially different amount than the average, but that’s the nature of averages.

 High Average Net Price=More Expensive College

-Among 279 private 50-50 schools, the unweighted average for the average net price was $26,209.
-A total of 68 private colleges had an average of $30,000 or greater.
-Yet, 123 had an average of less than $25,000 while 32 were less than $20,000.
+Among 268 private 50-50 schools, the unweighted average for the average net price was $27,314.
+A total of 77 private colleges had an average of $30,000 or greater.
+Of the 191 with less than $30,000 average net price, 107 were under $25,000.

 The higher the average net price, the less likely the students are to receive merit aid, or if they do, they receive much smaller amounts.
 Students with significant financial need are likely to gapped, especially if their academic qualifications don’t put them in the top third of the class.